Fall Prevention Master Guide 2026: 7 Strategies to Reduce Senior Fall Risk by 40%

 John was 78 when he tripped on a loose rug and fell in his living room.
 He broke his wrist and suffered a concussion.
 After months of rehabilitation, he was able to return home, but the experience changed him:

 "Before the fall, I was active—I walked 30 minutes daily and volunteered at the community center.
 Afterward, I was terrified to walk alone.
 I stopped going out, and my strength started to decline.
-My daughter convinced me to try balance exercises.
+My daughter convinced me to try balance exercises and stretching.
 At first, I felt silly standing on one foot.
 But after three months, I noticed a difference.
 Now I'm walking again, and my confidence is coming back.
 The fall was a wake-up call—I should have been doing these exercises years ago."

 The Fear-Fall Cycle